Paul Hampshire

 Paul Hampshire (20 September 1981 – 13 March 2022) was a Scottish professional footballer.

 Career

 Hampshire started his career with Raith Rovers before signing for Berwick Rangers.
 He then moved to East Fife in 2005 before finding his way to junior football with Dunbar.
 Hampshire then moved to Cornwall, signing for Newquay.

 Personal life

-Hampshire was killed after being hit by a car on the A1 near Dunbar on 13 March 2022, at the age of 40.
+Hampshire was killed after being hit by a motorist on the A1 near Dunbar on 13 March 2022, at the age of 40.
 His older brother Steven also played professional football.